Liu-group/AutoSolvate/docs/tutorial.rst

 ``autosolvate boxgen -m naphthalene_radical.xyz -s chloroform -c 1 -u 2 -g "resp" -o nap_radical_chcl3``
   * must designate charge and multiplicity for the radical system
   * must use resp for open-shell system
+  * By default, this command will use Gaussian as the backend quantum chemistry package to perform the RESP charge fitting.
+However, you can also use the open-source package, GAMESS-US, and the backend, by adding the keyword `-q gamess`.
+  * If your operating systems does not know where Gaussian or GAMESS is installed, you will receive error messages complaining the lack of these executables.
+In that case, you can add the keyword `-d /your/path/to/GAMESS/or/Gaussian/executable`
 ``autosolvate mdrun -f nap_radical_chcl3 -q 1 -u 2 -d``
   * must designate charge and multiplicity for the radical system
   * make sure to track the output filename from boxgen as the input filename